Meet The 15 Richest Comedians In The World

 Active years: 2001 to present

 Who doesn’t know Kevin Hart?
-One of the most popular names on this list, Hart has, in recent, years, also become one of the most bankable stars in Hollywood.
+One of the most popular names on this list, Hart has, in recent years, also become one of the most bankable stars in Hollywood.
 His filmography includes blockbuster hits like The Wedding Ringer, Get Hard, Night School and Jumanji: Welcome to the Jungle.
-He is also the executive producer of tv shows like Die Hart, Dave and True Story.
-With an estimated net worth of a whopping USD 450 million, Hard comfortably sits at the 9th spot on our list.
+He is also the executive producer of TV shows like Die Hart, Dave and True Story.
+With an estimated net worth of a whopping USD 450 million, Hart comfortably sits at the 9th spot on our list.

 10. David Letterman